pwa-builder/PWABuilder/docs/builder/meta.md

 # Packaging PWAs for Meta Quest

-PWABuilder’s Meta Quest platform utilizes the [CLI tool published by Meta](https://developer.oculus.com/documentation/web/pwa-packaging/) to generate an apk package that can be installed on a Meta Quest.
+PWABuilder’s support for Meta Quest utilizes the [CLI tool published by Meta](https://developer.oculus.com/documentation/web/pwa-packaging/) to generate an apk package that can be installed on a Meta Quest.

 ## Prerequisites